oakmail/perms/README.md

 If a group is mention that does not exist, parising will not fail.
 A new group with no permissions will be created instead.

 The order in which PConfs are provided to the web is important as well

+Note that the `default` group will be inherited by all users.